[Skip to Content]

 How Is Autism Spectrum Disorder Diagnosed?

-Public awareness of the signs of autism and new screening tools have made early identification of autism easier.
-Doctors look for signs and symptoms at every checkup, ask about concerns parents may have, and do a screening test at the 18-month and 2-year visits.
+Doctors should look for signs and symptoms of autism at every checkup, ask about any concerns parents have, and do screening tests at the 18-month and 2-year visits.

-If any concerns are found, doctors will suggest a complete evaluation.
-This usually involves a team of experts.
-The team may include:
+If any results suggest that a child has ASD, doctors will recommend a complete evaluation.
+This usually involves a team of experts that may include:

-They'll observe and evaluate the child to understand his or her language/communication, thinking, emotions, development, physical health, social skills, and self-help skills.
-They'll also ask the family about their concerns and the child's birth, growth, development, behavior, and family history.
+The team observes and evaluates kids to understand their language/communication, thinking, emotions, development, physical health, social skills, and self-help skills (like dressing and eating).
+The experts will also ask parents if they have any concerns about their child's birth, growth, development, behavior, and family history.

-The earlier treatment for kids with ASD starts, the better.
+The earlier treatment for kids with autism starts, the better.
 Depending on a child's needs, treatment may include behavior therapy, speech therapy, occupational therapy, medicine, and extra help with learning.
-The goal is to help kids:

 Before Age 3

-Before age 3, kids might be eligible for services through their state's early intervention program.
-Families work with a team of experts on an Individualized Family Service Plan (IFSP).
-This plan outlines goals and comes up with a treatment plan.
+• State services.
+Children under 3 might be eligible for autism services through their state's early intervention program.
+You and your family would work with a team of experts on an Individualized Family Service Plan (IFSP), which outlines goals and describes the treatment steps needed to reach them.

-A team of therapists provides therapy at home or in daycare to eligible families.
+• Therapy.
+A team of therapists can provide therapy at home or in daycare to eligible families.

 After Age 3

+• Preschool help.
 Kids ages 3 to 5 years old with ASD who qualify are entitled to free preschool services under the Individuals with Disabilities Education Act (IDEA).
-Therapy and/or extra learning help is offered through local school districts or other learning centers — either at home or in a classroom.
+Local school districts or other learning centers may offer therapy and/or extra learning help at home or in a classroom.
+If your child is evaluated by the school system and qualifies for services, an individualized education program (IEP) will be developed.
+An IEP can include learning goals along with behavioral, social, and self-care goals.
+Special education services are available until your child's 21st birthday.

 How Can I Help My Child?

-If your child is diagnosed with ASD, many resources and support services can help.
-Your doctor and care team can point you in the right direction.
+If your child is diagnosed with autism, many resources and support services can help.
+Your doctor and care team can help you find them.